These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 It also means that when you’re down, there will be always be somebody there to help lift you up as well.
 We all have our ups and downs as we navigate this life.

-Traditional business loses in this category because unless you have a partner in business, you are pretty much going it alone.
-And if your partner is a bad partner it can have a detrimental effect on your frame of mind.
+Traditional business loses in this category because unless you have a partner in business, you are pretty much going at it alone.

 36) You Have Permission to Dream Again